Hugo Charteris, 11th Earl of Wemyss: Personal life

+Charteris had a relationship with Hermione, wife of Gerald FitzGerald, 5th Duke of Leinster, and is thought to have been the biological father of her son, Edward FitzGerald, 7th Duke of Leinster.

 By 1912, Lady Angela Forbes was his mistress, sharing his house in East Lothian, while his wife lived at Stanway in Gloucestershire.
 Although he and his mistress lived together for many years, he remained married, and his wife became Countess of Wemyss when he inherited the earldom.
 She died in April 1937, aged 74.
 Lord Wemyss survived her by three months and died in July of the same year, aged 79.
 He is buried in the family burial enclosure on the north side of Aberlady churchyard.

 Descendants

 Lord Wemyss was succeeded in his titles by his grandson David; two of his sons, Captain Hugo Francis Charteris (1884–1916) and Lt Yvo Alan Charteris (1896–1915), had been killed in action during the First World War.

 His grandson by Hugo Francis Charteris was Martin Charteris, Private Secretary to princess, then queen Elizabeth II.

-His grandchildren by Guy Lawrence Charteris was the socialite Ann Fleming, and, Hugo Charteris, a renowned post-war author and screenwriter.

-He is the great-grandfather of the Scottish cartoonist Jamie Charteris, and Lady Mary Charteris of the band The Big Pink.
+His grandchildren by Guy Lawrence Charteris were the socialite Ann Fleming, and Hugo Charteris, a post-war author and screenwriter.
+He is the great-grandfather of Lady Mary Charteris of the band The Big Pink.

+Edward FitzGerald, 7th Duke of Leinster is thought to have been his biological son.